ga-wdi-lessons/react-intro/readme.md

 }
 ```

-> Take a closer look at how this event is implemented.
-We use an attribute called `onClick` to define the behavior as to what happens when we click this particular button.
-As it's value, we're passing in an anonymous function that invokes handleClick, a function defined on this component.

-Whenever we run `.setState`, our component "diff's" the current DOM, and compares the Virtual DOM node with the updated state to the current DOM.
+Whenever we run `.setState`, our component "diffs" the current DOM, and compares the Virtual DOM node with the updated state to the current DOM.
 * Only replaces the current DOM with parts that have changed.

 ---